swashata/wca-wpackio-2018-talk/script.md

 So yeah, that was all I wanted to present to you.
 We have 10 mins for QA so please ask me anything that comes to your mind.

+## Modules

+It is a system which let's us split code into multiple reusable chunks.
+Then we simply import the chunk as we need and when we need.

+Let's say we have a function called `mountApplication`.
+Now we can write a file `app.js` and have the file `export` the function for other modules.

+---

+## Modular Codebase

+There are many immediate benefits from having this kind of modular codebase.

+-   multiple team members can work on multiple parts or multiple files of the app without raising too much conflicts.
+-   We can unit test individual modules separately as needed.
+-   We can import the main entry-point of the app or perhaps an important part of the app and have it integration tested with tools like JEST, along with JSDOM.
+-   When your application grows bigger, you will often find yourself extracting reusable functions within different modules.
+It scales really well.

+## Code Splitting

+There is this concept call Dynamic Import.
+What we do here is load just the critical part of our javascript code during the first-paint or first render of our application.

+Then based on user interaction, we load and execute the code we need.

+For example, we might have a button somewhere in the page and only if user clicks on that button, we need the application code and execute it.

+Using dynamic import, it is now possible.

+In the example, we add an event listener to the button on `click`.
+When that happens, we `import` the app and then we execute it.

+This concept really works good to shrink the load time of larger apps.

+---

+## And More

+And there are many many more advantages we get.
+But I want to talk about one thing the most and that is...

+---